 Discussions to migrate the spot purchased out of area placements to the Scotland Excel framework terms and conditions with providers who are on the framework are on-going.
-Once completed all new placements for these providers will be commissioned from the framework.
+Contractual arrangements will be put in place for those placements out with the framework.